“Off the Wall” Podcast

 Catherine F. Schott Murray [00:32:30] Thanks so much.
 It’s been wonderful.

-Dean Catino, CFP®, CPWA®, CRPC® [00:32:32] Great seeing you here.
+Dean J. Catino, CFP®, CPWA® [00:32:32] Great seeing you here.

 Jessica L. Gibbs, CFP® [00:33:16] Okay.
 This is part two of our episode about taking care of aging parents.
 And this half, we’re going to focus on minimizing some of the little headaches that can add up after your parents has passed away, as well as advice for those in the sandwich generation.
-I am delighted to have back on the podcast Monument’s Amazing Client Experience team.
-Cathleen Phelps.
+I am delighted to have back on the podcast Monument’s amazing Client Experience team, Cathleen Phelps.

 Cathleen Phelps [00:33:36] Hello.

-Jessica L. Gibbs, CFP® [00:33:37] And Cecelia Gilliam.
+Jessica L. Gibbs, CFP® [00:33:37] And Cecilia Gilliam.

-Cecelia Gilliam [00:33:38] Hello.
+Cecilia Gilliam [00:33:38] Hello.

 Jessica L. Gibbs, CFP® [00:33:39] It’s very easy to think about the big assets when you’re trying to think about helping your parents.
 You think about how do you think about the investment accounts?
 But from your perspectives, what is it top of mind for people helping their aging parents that can lead to big headaches down the line?

 Cathleen Phelps [00:34:19] You also want to make sure that the surviving spouse has a credit card of their own or one where they are the primary account holder.
 A lot of times people have what they think are joint credit cards, but in reality, one person’s primary account holder and the other one’s just an authorized user and the authorized users are going to be cut off if the primary account holder dies.
-So, it’s kind of nice to have that organized before anything happens to anybody.
+So it’s kind of nice to have that organized before anything happens to anybody.

 Cathleen Phelps [00:35:28] We did that in my dad’s last months.
 It was very important to him to know that my mom was not going to have to deal with the administrative hassle of figuring out funeral arrangements and everything.
 So he did a lot of that.
-And my sister drafted this great obituary, which she was not in a frame of mind to appreciate, unfortunately, but it was really nice to have that time with him and hear what she wanted included.
+And my sister drafted this great obituary, which she was not in a frame of mind to appreciate, unfortunately, But it was really nice to have that time with him and hear what she wanted included.

 Jessica L. Gibbs, CFP® [00:35:56] And to reflect, I think, on his life, I would imagine.
 What else is on your guys minds?

 Cathleen Phelps [00:36:02] Passwords.
 Make sure that you can log into your parents critical account.
 It is really hard if you can’t even log in and a password manager.
 The best thing I keep coming back to that in suggestions and it’s just a hard hurdle for people to get over some time.
 If you don’t have the password manager maybe sharing some of those passwords before you’re in a crisis situation.
-My dad’s been gone for years and there are still a couple of things that my mom cannot log into such as this email, and it’s just very, very difficult.
+My dad’s been gone four years and there are still a couple of things that my mom cannot log into such as his email, and it’s just very, very difficult.
 She has a list of passwords.
 My dad had a physical list of passwords, but so many places want you to update them regularly and sometimes the list doesn’t get updated.
 So we’ve never figured that out.
 That’s a big one for everyone, even for yourself, not just your parents.

-Cecelia Gilliam [00:36:55] We have said this multiple times, and we’ll say it as often as we need to, and that is review and confirm that all of your assets are titled correctly to avoid probate.
-My husband’s mother passed and lo and behold, one of her partnerships was never titled in her trust, and the accountant could have caught it on the K one.
+Cecilia Gilliam [00:36:55] We have said this multiple times and we’ll say it as often as we need to, and that is review and confirm that all of your assets are titled correctly to avoid probate.
+My husband’s mother passed and lo and behold, one of her partnerships was never titled in her trust, and the accountant could have caught it on the K-1.
 And it wasn’t until after she passed that the partnership when the trust documents were presented there like, Nope.
 So it’s just important to make sure that when you are reviewing all your assets on an annual basis with your financial advisor, your CPA, make sure it’s title correctly, especially if you put in the effort of establishing a trust.

 Jessica L. Gibbs, CFP® [00:37:36] I think that’s one of the most common misconceptions we see as people put in the work, as you said, to write a trust and then they never take the step to title it into the trust.
 Or in your example of your mother in law, there’s that one lingering asset that never got transferred.
 And then whereas you think, okay, everything’s good and buttoned up, all of a sudden now you have a prolonged probate experience to go through because of one lingering complex asset potentially out there.
 If your parent has unfortunately passed away, what should you be doing?